 A course tracing the development of the U.S. into a world power, stressing growth in territory, population, industry and world influence from reconstruction to the present.
-Also traces the continuing development of the political institution
+Also traces the continuing development of the political institution brought about by industrialization and becoming a world power.
+This course has been approved for hybrid, online and correspondence delivery.

-HUS 10 - Introduction to Human Services 3.0 units
+HUS 10 - Introduction to Social Work and Human Services 3.0 units CSU